 A spectrum of recovery options for lower back pain

 The above study may help us to understand that pain should be considered independently from meteorology, but it does not guide those in pain toward viable solutions.
 At the Atlanta Medical Clinic, we focus passionately on nonsurgical treatments.
 One of our patients, Richard Johnson of Atlanta, reports: “The relief I’ve received and the caring is what I like most about coming to this office.”
 Get your free consultation today.

 Many of those with computer jobs suffer from sitting-related back pain.
+Often, even the most comfortable office chairs from suppliers like Office Monster can cause back pain amongst workers.
 It would seem that use of the back is what would result in problems, but long stints in a sedentary position can be just as damaging.
 Sitting directs a large amount of force from the upper body toward the back muscles and discs, especially those of the lumbar spine.

 Often, office back pain is generated due to slumping in one’s seat, which tend to occur when a computer user gradually leans forward toward the screen.
 When a person slouches, the ligaments and discs become overextended.
 If a person continues to use their body in that way over a lengthy stretch of time, long-term spinal injury can result.
 In turn, chronic pain can develop that may require sophisticated, multifaceted treatments.

 Customizing your chair to avoid back pain from sitting

 One of the strongest defenses anyone in an office environment can have against back pain is an ergonomic chair.
 However, having the chair is only one component: the relationship between your desk, chair, and body is critical.
 The following tips will help you establish an ergonomic environment:

 - Elbows – To minimize chair back pain, make sure that your hands can lie flat on your keyboard while your elbows are at a right angle.
 If they can’t, raise or lower your chair as applicable.